ahmedssabir/Belief-Revision-Score/model/README.md

 two long horn bulls standing next to each other 0.24074783064577798 a longhorn cow with horns standing in a field 0.0.03975113398536263
  ```
-In this example  we re-ranked the top 20 related captions to their visual context with visual semantic.
+In this example, we re-ranked the top 20 related captions to their visual context with visual semantics.